The Shift Theory

 It also provides greater clarity regarding various aspects of life and broader existential concerns.

-I have dedicated my remaining time here to teach with the intention that people understand how energy (气) works in the body and the methods of regulating it for their own well-being.
-All sessions need to be conducted live, in person.
+I have dedicated my remaining time here to teach by providing training lessons with the intention that people understand how Energy (气) works in the body and the methods of regulating it for their own good health.
+All sessions preferably need to be conducted live in person.
 My practice is not the conventional cross-legged meditation method; rather, it is something simpler and more natural.

-Or the knowledge presented here may be solely just for your awareness.
+Alternately the knowledge presented here may be solely for your awareness, and I hope it may be helpful in some way.